New Song (The Who song): Music

-Release and reception
+Release and critical reception

 "New Song" was first released on the Who Are You album.
 It was not released as a single.AllMusic critic Richie Unterberger called the song one of Who Are You's "blustery attempts at contemporary relevance", despite noting the track as a highlight from said album.
 Greil Marcus of Rolling Stone said, "'New Song,' the first cut, rams home the guilt of having taken a free ride: 'I write the same old song, with a few new lines/And everybody wants to cheer me.'"